 The good bacteria in your toddler’s body help it in digesting food and synthesizing vitamins.
-They initiate development of the mucosal defense system in the intestines.
+They initiate the development of the mucosal defense system in the intestines.
 This network is responsible for fighting off disease and infection.
-Research shows links between a strong immune system and a healthy gastro-intestinal tract.
+Research shows links between a strong immune system and a healthy gastrointestinal tract.

-Various conditions, including autoimmune diseases, Type 1 diabetes, asthma and allergies are linked to problems in that defense system, so it makes sense to give it a chance to grow strong.
-Having an unbalanced defense system can affect your toddler not only when he is young, but also throughout his life.
+Various conditions, including autoimmune diseases, Type 1 diabetes, asthma, and allergies, are linked to problems in that defense system, so it makes sense to give it a chance to grow strong.
+Having an unbalanced defense system can affect your toddler when he is young and throughout his life.
 Most diseases are connected in one way or another to the collection of microorganisms in your child’s body.